-Argumentation creates sequential and hierarchical relations between a set of selected propositions.

-Concrete arguments are phrased linerarizations of these relations.

-Justifying or refuting the proposition

-Argumentation aims to clarify why a standpoint is right (or wrong).
+- Argumentation creates relations between a set of selected propositions.
+Specific arguments are phrased linerarizations of these relations. - Justifying or refuting the proposition - Argumentation aims to clarify why a standpoint is right (or wrong).
 It is not just about social power relationships between the involved participants.